LumaGhost/luma_av/README.md

 ###  Error Handling

-This library does not use exceptions instead the [Outcome library](https://ned14.github.io/outcome/) is used to maintain flexibility around the ffmpeg library where certain aspects of the ffmpeg api are not exception safe.
+This library does not use exceptions (: instead we use the [Outcome library](https://ned14.github.io/outcome/).
+Mainly for easier integration with existing ffmpeg code that may not be exception safe.
+As well as personal preference against exceptions.

 Additionally, since we pass errors through return values objects with failable initialization are initialized using static methods rather than constructors.